MHDRateb/shopping-cart/readme.md

 ```
 4. The terminal will show the errors and their description inside the whole project, so try to solve it.

+## Some changes of your local shopcentre database
+to apply the new function of caluculate the product ratings, you should change your local database as the followings:-
+- change rating document from string to double type
+- add a new document called productRatings as Array type and put it empty.

 ## Collaborators
 Khaled Ali
 Nasir